rwxrob/notes/I actually am competitive—with myself.md

-On this quiet Monday morning I'm realizing something I've always known.
+On this quiet early Monday morning—after registering for several Suarez National Gran Fondo events— I'm realizing something I've always known.
 I am a very competitive person—with myself.
+This is why I've always liked timed events, of whatever kind.

+I've been timing myself forever.
+As a kid I would time myself running 100 meters to get the President's Physical Fitness Award (remember that), or to see how fast I could skateboard down our gradually sloping suburban street, or bike around the dirt track we made around the house.
+Later I would discover cross-country running as well.
+I'd even time myself to bike to my girlfriend's house or my friend's house for the next DnD game.
+There's something about seeing that improvement that just really turns me on.

 From the first day of timing myself on loops around my house on my BMX bike I have been pushing my boundaries and finding out just how much faster and better I can be.
 I'm obsessed.
 Strangely, however, I don't get a lot of pleasure about being faster than anyone else.
 If anything I just want that cool jersey you can get if you do.
 If I have to beat someone else to get it, so be it.
 Of course, the prize money has *never* motivated me.

 Here's the thing, competing against other people is never as good as competing against yourself—ever.
 Some people have this or that genetic advantage that I will never have.